Dominic Bruce: Spangenberg Castle

 Upon arrival, Bruce was also awaiting trial after being involved with an altercation with an overzealous guard in Dulag Luft.
-Inside the castle he would be joined by the injured No. 9 Squadron air gunner Thomas Albert Bax.
+Inside the castle, he would be joined by the injured No. 9 Squadron air gunner Thomas Albert Bax.
 His other surviving No. 9 Squadron comrades were sent to other POW camps.

-Inside the castle Bruce would meet persistent want-to-be escapees like Eric Foster, Joe Barker, Eustace Newborn and Pete Tunstall.
+Inside the castle, Bruce would meet persistent want-to-be escapees like Eric Foster, Joe Barker, Eustace Newborn and Pete Tunstall.
 Tunstall once stated about the Schloss, "the castle had earned a reputation as escape-proof of all German POW centres of the Second World War."
 Tunstall also explained that the dry moat in the castle had been available to POWs as an exercise yard, but after a couple of escape attempts, this privilege had been withdrawn and that to discourage the slightest thought of escaping, the guards had even placed savage wild boars with sharp tusks to live inside the moat.

 Innovator of the wooden horse technique

 It has been argued that Bruce and Tunstall are the original innovators of the wooden horse escape technique.

 Along with Eustace Newborn and Peter Tunstall, Bruce came up with the escape plan now known as "the Swiss Red Cross Commission."
-Tunstall, also highlights that in 1941, prior to he and Bruce planning an escape with the famed 'Swiss Red Cross Commission,' he and Bruce had been digging an escape route with a wooden horse tunnel from inside the gymnasium, the wooden horse was placed roughly four feet from the wall that separated the gym from the moat.
+Tunstall, also highlights that in 1941, prior to him and Bruce planning an escape with the famed 'Swiss Red Cross Commission,' he and Bruce had been digging an escape route with a wooden horse tunnel from inside the gymnasium, the wooden horse was placed roughly four feet from the wall that separated the gym from the moat.
 The digging was a very slow process, it required the removal of spoil, bricks and stone work, and was aided by other prisoners distracting the guards.
 They were later joined by Douglas 'Sammy' Hoare and a syndicate who were promised a second go if they escaped undiscovered.
 Other members of this syndicate were also named as: Harry Bewlay, John Milner and Eustace Newborn.

-When Bruce and Tunstall noted the slow process they began examining the rest of the castle and left the digging to the other team involving Sammy Hoare.
+When Bruce and Tunstall noted the slow process, they began examining the rest of the castle and left the digging to the other team involving Sammy Hoare.
 The tunnel almost reached completion but unfortunately the digging team got caught when a guard become suspicious at the large stones that were accumulating outside of the gym.
 The guard then called a search, and then found the escape tunnel.
 When the guards found the shaft they called an Appell and Hauptmann Schmidt confidently stated to the prisoners, "It is impossible to escape by tunnel or any other way."

 This wooden horse gym escape tunnel was two years prior to the famed Sagan wooden horse escape.
 Tunstall stated that he would like to think some of the watchers and workers who helped on their original wooden horse escape may have mentioned it from time to time; and would like to think that their idea contributed to the success of the effort at Sagan.